What is the Amortization of Intangible Assets?

 Amortization of Intangible Assets refers to the method under which the cost of the different intangible assets of the company (assets which do not have any physical existence, cannot be felt and touched like trademark, goodwill, patents etc) are expensed over the specific period of time.

-“Amortization of intangible assets” refers to the expensing of the cost of the intangible assets of a firm over the total lifetime of those assets.
+In simple words, it refers to the expensing of the cost of the intangible assets of a firm over the total lifetime of those assets.
 The term “intangible assets” refers to those assets, which are not physical in nature.
-These can be assets such as trademarks, copyrights, patents etc.
+These can be assets such as trademarks, copyrights, patents, etc.

 - Let us consider the case of a business organization, say Company ABC, which buys a patent for $ 15,000 for a period of 15 years.
 So the company can utilize the patent for the benefit of it for 15 years and the total value of the patent, which is $ 15,000, is amortized over the time of 15 years.

 - So the Company ABC will amortize an expense of $ 1,000 each year and deduct that value from the value of the patent on its balance sheet every year.

 - In this manner, the total value of the patent is expensed by the method of amortization during the patent’s useful life.

 Example # 2 (Patent becomes worthless after some years)